 Surveys in Combinatorics 2022 (edited by Anthony Nixon and Sean Prendiville, with articles by Noga Alon, József Balogh, László Végh, David Ellis, Valentina Pepe, Alexey Pokrovskiy, Paul Wollan, Josephine Yu)

-The British Combinatorial Committee PhD Thesis Prize in Combinatorics was introduced in 2022 to recognise outstanding UK PhD research in the field of Combinatorics, broadly interpreted.
+The Bailey-Cameron Combinatorics PhD Thesis Prize (BCC PhD Thesis Prize) was introduced in 2022 to recognise outstanding UK PhD research in the field of Combinatorics, broadly interpreted.
 Combinatorics is a strong mathematical field in the UK, with work at PhD level regularly influencing international developments in the area.
 The prize is awarded biennially, in a prize ceremony at the British Combinatorial Conference.
 The prize winner is invited to give a prize lecture at this meeting.

 The prize is generously sponsored by the Heilbronn Institute, the Institute of Combinatorics and its Applications, and Cambridge University Press.

-We expect the call for for the BCC PhD Thesis Prize 2026 to open in October 2025, with a deadline in January 2026.
+Nominations are now open for the BCC PhD Thesis Prize 2026, with the deadline of 19 January 2026.
 To be eligible, the PhD must have been awarded by a UK institution in the two years prior to the cut-off date.

-Further details on the nomination process will be published under Opportunities at the appropriate time.
+Further details on the nomination process can be found on the Opportunities page.

 2024 Winner: Bertille Granet (citation | thesis)